costajob/app-servers/README.md

 ### Dart
 [Dart](https://www.dartlang.org/) version 2.1.0 is installed via homebrew.
 Dart is an object-oriented, class defined, single inheritance language using a C-style syntax that transcompiles optionally into JavaScript.
-It is part of a Google ambitious project to use a single language to program server-side, client-side and mobile-side (cross-platforms).

 ### Elixir
 [Elixir](http://elixir-lang.org/) 1.7.4 is installed via homebrew.
-Elixir is a purely functional language that runs on the [Erlang](https://www.erlang.org/) VM.
+Elixir is a purely functional language that runs on the [Erlang](https://www.erlang.org/) VM and is strongly influenced by the Ruby syntax.
-While preserving Erlang key-features, Elixir is strongly influenced by Ruby syntax and supports compile-time metaprogramming with macros and polymorphism.

 ### Java
 [Java](https://www.java.com/en/) JDK 10.0.1 is installed by official OSX package.
-Java is a general-purpose language that is concurrent, class-based, object-oriented and, from version 8, supports functional paradigms.
+Java is a VM based general-purpose language that is concurrent, object-oriented and, from version 8, supports functional paradigms.
-It is based on a battle-tested virtual machine (JVM) that kept the promise "write once, run anywhere".

 ### C-sharp
 [C-sharp](https://en.wikipedia.org/wiki/C_Sharp_(programming_language)) (C#) 7.0 language is part of the [.NET Core](https://www.microsoft.com/net/core) 2.1.4 framework.
 C# is a simple, powerful, type-safe, object-oriented language.
-It inherited many features from Java, but recently added some desirable paradigms such as futures, pattern matching and deconstructions.

 ### Crystal
 [Crystal](http://crystal-lang.org/) 0.27.0 is installed via homebrew.
-Crystal has a syntax very close to Ruby, but brings some desirable features such as statically typing and raw metal speed, thanks to ahead of time (AOT) compilation.
+Crystal has a syntax very close to Ruby, but brings some desirable features such as statically typing and ahead of time (AOT) compilation.

 ### Nim
 [Nim](http://nim-lang.org/) 0.19.0 is installed via homebrew.
 Nim is an efficient, Python inspired, statically typed language that comes with an ambitious compiler aimed to produce code in C, C++, JavaScript or ObjectiveC.
-Nim supports metaprogramming, functional, message passing, procedural, and object-oriented coding style.

 ### GO
 [GO](https://golang.org/) language version 1.11.2 is installed by official OSX package.
-GO focuses on simplicity by intentionally lacking features considered redundant.
-GO takes a straight approach to parallelism, coming with built in [CSP](https://en.wikipedia.org/wiki/Communicating_sequential_processes) and green threads (go-routines).
+GO is an AOT language that focuses on simplicity by intentionally lacking features considered redundant.

 ### Rust
 [Rust](https://www.rust-lang.org/) language version 1.30.0 is installed by official package.
-According to the official site Rust is a systems programming language that runs blazingly fast, prevents segfaults, and guarantees thread safety.
+Rust is an AOT and GC-free programming language that prevents segfaults, and guarantees thread safety.
-These bounds are granted courtesy of Rust's pretty unique ownership model enforced by the compiler.

 ## Tools